ByteHamster/MMPHF-Experiments/README.md

 ### License

 The benchmark code is licensed under the [GPLv3](/LICENSE).
-The competitors (in the `extlib` directory) are licensed with their respective licenses.
+The competitors (in the `cpp/extlib` and `java/extlib` directories) are licensed with their respective licenses.